Master of Arts in Clinical Counseling

-You can take many of our courses via distance learning.
+Some of our courses are available via distance learning.
 Some of these might be intensive classes or "hybrid" classes in which at least 50% of the course is held with all students on campus.
 The Seminary does not currently offer a completely online degree program.
 To obtain the MACC degree, students must complete at least one-third of the required credits on campus in Bethlehem, PA.

 The Clinical Experience

 Good counseling work requires intellectually and emotionally strong and agile therapists, and, as a result, we take preparation for clinical work seriously.
 This program is not just an academic program.
 It is also a personal development program that helps you grow into your personal and professional identity so that you can withstand the rigors of the work.
 No student is guaranteed a site placement by how many courses they have taken.
 You are evaluated throughout the program to determine readiness for clinical work.
 If you are studying full-time, you may begin clinical placements in a practicum setting in your second semester.
 Many students, though, do not start their clinical placements until they have more coursework under their belt and have had more time to absorb, reflect, and consider their growth and development at the Seminary.